unruhe73/python-adventure-game-engine/DESCRIPTION_OF_THE_GAME_JSON_FILE.md

 The **rooms section** is an array that contains all the properties of the defined rooms.

+The keys contained in a room are:
   * id;
+  * name;
+  * init_state;
+  * description;
+  * items;
+  * north;
+  * south;
+  * west;
+  * east.

+**id** is a unique string identifier of the room.
+You cannot have two or more rooms with the same ID.
+Better if you avoid spaces in the *id*.

+**name** is the name of the room.
+For example: kitchen, toilet, outside, and so on.
+You can choose it as you wish and it’s the name the engine shows to the user to say: "You are in the **name**...".

+**init_state** is the starting state of the room.
+The room has a state, it’s a string ID.
+You can choose "0", "1", "2" and so on or you can give any name you wish.
+Why do I need a state for the room?
+Well, because the room description can change.
+How can it change?
+Suppose you use an item that destroy the whole room with all the items inside, so you have to change the description.

+**description** is a complex string used to describe the room, but it can also contains more descriptions.
+Why a complex string?
+Because you can add into the description a brief description of the items you see in the room and, of course, if an a item is collected it’s not in the room anymore.
+You can add this runtime description using the **ID string of the item** into curly brackets.
+If you want to focus on the usable items in the room that can always be there you can write the item name between asterisks.
+Here an example of a complex description:

+    "description": "In this room there is {egg_room_01} a microwave *oven* {blue_crystal_room_01}. {flyer_room_01}"

+In this case there are three removable items:

+ 1. egg_room_01;
+ 2. blue_crystal_room_01;
+ 3. flyer_room_01.

+What does it mean `{egg_room_01}`?
+It’s a string that is defined into the related item.
+You’re seeing it in the **Items Section**.
+And, as said, **oven** has a bold output to focus user on it, like to say: "play a bit with the oven, use it".

+The description can have multiple content because of its state.
+If you want to define a multiple description you need to associate the state and its description in this way:

+          "description": {
+              "0": "In this room there is a lot unsense things {cylinder_room_03}.", "1": "In this room there is nothing.
+Everything has burnt because of an explosion."
+          }

+When the room is in the state "0" the description is: "In this room there is a lot unsense things {cylinder_room_03}.".
+Of course, in placed of "{cylinder_room_03}" you are going to get the item description defined in the item section.

+If the state is "1" then you are going to get: "In this room there is nothing.
+Everything has burnt because of an explosion.".

+**items** is an array that contains the items id presents in the room.
+Also if you have just one item the key **items** is an array.
+An array is defined with its items into a square brackets and separated by a comma.
+If I don’t have any item in the room then the **items** key is not present.

+**north**, **south**, **west** and **east** contains a string.
+This string is *none* if you can’t move in that direction, but if you can then the string refers to the new room string ID.

+Well, but moving in a direction could have a condition.
+Consider you have a door in the north direction.
+You can move to the north just if the door is open.
+How do you describe this situation?
+Just have a look at the example:

+          "north": {
+              "if_item_id": "door_room_09",
+              "if_state": "0",
+              "go_to": "room_10",
+              "failed_because": "There's a closed door."
+          },

+The condition is related to the item *door_room_09*, if the item is in state "0" you can move to the north and then go to the room *room_10*.
+If the *door_room_09* is not in state "0" than the user that want to move to the north is getting the message: "There's a closed door".

+Here a quite basic example of a room definition:

+        {
+            "id": "room_01",
+            "name": "kitchen",
+            "init_state": "0",
+            "description": "In this room there is {egg_room_01} a microwave *oven* {blue_crystal_room_01}. {flyer_room_01}", "items": ["egg_room_01", "oven_room_01", "blue_crystal_room_01", "flyer_room_01"],
+            "north": "none",
+            "south": "none",
+            "west": "room_02",
+            "east": "none"
+        }

+Of course, each room definition after the closing curly bracket need a comma if there is another room definition.

+Here a more complex example of a room description:

+        {
+            "id": "room_09",
+            "name": "smaller studio",
+            "description": "You are in a small studio, there is a *door* in front of you and a *safe* on the wall. {key_room_09}", "items": ["safe_room_09", "door_room_09"],
+            "north": {
+              "if_item_id": "door_room_09",
+              "if_state": "0",
+              "go_to": "room_10",
+              "failed_because": "There's a closed door."
+            },
+            "south": "none",
+            "west": "room_08",
+            "east": "none"
+        }

+And here you are another one with the multi description:

+        {
+            "id": "room_03",
+            "name": "storage closet",
+            "init_state": "0",
+            "description": {
+              "0": "In this room there is a lot unsense things {cylinder_room_03}.", "1": "In this room there is nothing.
+Everything has burnt because of an explosion."
+            },
+            "items": ["cylinder_room_03"],
+            "north": "none",
+            "south": "room_02",
+            "west": "room_05",
+            "east": "room_04"
+          }

 # Items Section